 When promoting profile optimization among employees, avoid trying to control everything they include, but do provide guidance to help them succeed.
 Their LinkedIn profiles (and yours) should reflect their individual personal brands and support company branding as well.

 How your team connects and communicates with others is another critical part of LinkedIn.
-At every professional level, they should know how to facilitate effective connection requests (and InMails, if they have a premium version).
+At every professional level, they should know how to facilitate effective connection requests, direct messages and InMail (for Premium users).

-For starters, instead of sending the generic connection requests that LinkedIn provides, customize messages, such as, “We’re mutual contacts of Joe Smith, who suggested I reach out because…” Others are more likely to accept requests when there is context as to why you’re reaching out in the first place.
+For starters, add a personalized message to connection requests, such as, “We’re mutual contacts of Joe Smith, who suggested I reach out because…” Others are more likely to accept requests when there is context as to why you’re reaching out in the first place.

 Anyone representing your company makes corporate brand impressions with their LinkedIn posts, comments, likes and shares.
 Even when their content interaction isn’t directly related to your company, it still can influence what people think about your company by associating that person (and possibly what they posted) with your organization.